Gain insight into which channels drive the most visits, orders, and revenue.

 If this number appears inflated, it could be because some of those visits are from you visiting your site without logging in.
 When you're logged in, your activity doesn’t count toward visits.
 However, when you're logged out, we have no way to identify that the visit is you, so those visits can count as Direct, or as a different source if you clicked to your site from somewhere else without logging in, like your Facebook page.
 You can read about how to avoid this in Hiding your activity from Squarespace analytics.

-On Website Business, Commerce Basic, and Commerce Advanced plans, Display ads represents traffic coming from display ads on other sites.
+On Business, Commerce, Professional, and Premium plans, Display ads represents traffic coming from display ads on other sites.

-On Website Personal plans, traffic from display ads is included in the Paid channel.
+On Personal plans, traffic from display ads is included in the Paid channel.

 Email represents traffic from email marketing campaigns.

-For Squarespace Email Campaigns, if your website is on a Commerce plan you can review detailed sales information in your site's analytics, such as revenue generated by each campaign.
+For Squarespace Email Campaigns, if your website is on a Commerce, Professional, and Premium plan, you can review detailed sales information in your site's analytics, such as revenue generated by each campaign.
 More analytics information displays in the Email Campaigns dashboard.

 For Mailchimp, you can compare traffic from forms and campaigns.
 Traffic from forms represents visitors who followed a link to your site at the end of a mailing list signup form.
 Traffic from campaigns represents visitors who followed a link to your site from an email.
 To review specific campaign names, connect Mailchimp to a form or newsletter block.
 To learn more, visit Using Mailchimp with Squarespace.